AmielG/VPD/RC_UI/readme.md

 Follow these instructions to run the user interface:

-1. Open the RCI scene in the Assets folder, along with the Map scene in the same folder.
+1. Open the RCI scene in the Assets/Scenes folder, along with the Map scene in the same folder.
 2. Use the toggle menu in the top-left corner to switch between different modes:

     * WO - Without mitigation method.